ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/src/pdl/README.md

             - More information for the base source code of each of them is provided below.
 # Panoptic-DeepLab model architecture base source code:
 - Source code for Panoptic segmentation model is present under the folder: **"/panoptic-deeplab"**
-    - Config files: All the config files used during the training and evaluation are included as part of this folder.
-    - All the ADAPTED code used in the project is also present under this folder.
 - Note: The source code for Panoptic-DeepLab was **USED AND ADAPTED** from public re-implementation of the paper: "Panoptic-DeepLab: A Simple, Strong,and Fast Baseline for Bottom-Up Panoptic Segmentation", available via https://github.com/bowenc0221/panoptic-deeplab
     - bibtex entry:
         - @inproceedings{cheng2020panoptic,